YongoDavid/DEM0-2025-JANUARY/README.md

 JAN 04
 New day , same grind.
-There is much progress now with the
+There is much progress now with the Drop-box project.